OSGP/Documentation/Userguide/GuideToWebServices.md

 ### Rest

 It is not possible to communicate with the Platform directly using REST webservices.
-As mentioned above, the open smart grid platform uses SOAP (For reasons defined [here](http://documentation.opensmartgridplatform.org/Architecture/Platform-components-description.md).
-If you want to use REST for your front end, you can write an Integration Layer that serves as a Soap Client and exposes the Soap calls through Rest web services you can access from your front end.
+As mentioned above, the open smart grid platform uses SOAP (For reasons defined [here](../Architecture/Platform-components-description.md)).
+If you want to use REST for your front end, you can write an Integration Layer that serves as a Soap Client and exposes the Soap calls through Rest web services that you can access from your front end.

 ### Flows